phuongxuanvo/orapig/doc/orapig.rst

 - to Anthony Tuininga (Mr. cx_Oracle) for doing such a fine job on cx_Oracle.
 - to colleagues and early adopters (victims) Stas Bondarenko, Josh Minor, and Ralph Hill.
+- to Mark Roddy for beta testing, patches, and password handling.
 - to the smart and ever-helpful denizens of cx-oracle-users and comp.databases.oracle.misc.